Aircraft type designation for licensing

 On this page

-All aircraft types will be classified as either falling under a Blanket Rating or, will have an Individual Aircraft Type Rating assigned to be endorsed on flight crew permits and licenses in accordance with Part IV of the Canadian Aviation Regulations (CARs).
+All aircraft types certified in Canada will either be classified under a Blanket Rating or, will be assigned an individual aircraft type rating that will be annotated on flight crew permits and licenses in accordance with Part IV of the Canadian Aviation Regulations (CARs).

 • Aircraft Blanket Type Ratings